jundalisay/superb/content/en/research/einstein/relativity/section-30.md

 Everywhere there is an attenuated swarm of stars of approximately the same kind and density.

-This view does not match Newton's theory which requires that=
+This view does not match Newton's theory which requires that:
 - the universe have a centre where the density of the stars is at a maximum, and
 - as we go outwards from this centre, the group-density of the stars should diminish, until there is only infinite emptiness